privacy-scaling-explorations/zkevm-circuits/README.md

 ```
 .
 ├── README.md
+├── aggregator                // An aggregation circuit takes in a batch of k proofs, each for a chunk of blocks.
+It generates a single proof asserting the validity of all the proofs (TODO)
-├── bus-mapping               // a crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof.
+├── bus-mapping               // A crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof
 ├── circuit-benchmarks        // Measures performance of each circuit based on proving and verifying time and execution trace parsing and generation for each subcircuit
 ├── eth-types                 // Different types helpful for various components of the zkevm, such as execution trace parsing or circuits
 ├── external-tracer           // Generates traces by connecting to an external tracer